-Choose foods that are low in sodium (salt)
+Choose foods that are low in salt (sodium).

-Maintain a healthy weight, or losing weight if overweight
+Maintain a healthy weight, or losing weight if you are overweight.

-Sometimes daily medicine is needed to control high blood pressure.
+Sometimes you may need to take daily medicine to control high blood pressure.
 If you have high blood pressure, have your blood pressure checked routinely and see your healthcare provider to monitor the condition.

 Your Family's Health